Syrians begin boarding refugee ship on Greek island

 On Tuesday, local police used fire extinguishers and batons against migrants after violence broke out in a sports stadium where hundreds of people, including young children, were waiting for immigration papers.
 About 40 riot police were subsequently sent to the island to keep order.

-In Athens, the government transferred hundreds of migrants who were living in tents in a park to a newly-built reception center in the rundown neighborhood of Eleonas west of the capital.
+In Athens, the government transferred hundreds of migrants who were living in tents in a park to a newly-built reception centre in the rundown neighbourhood of Eleonas west of the capital.
 TV footage showed a handful of residents protesting after buses of migrants arrived on the site.

 (Reporting by Alkis Konstantinidis and Karolina Tagaris; Editing by David Stamp)